mckennapsean/dissertation/content/6-worksheet.md

   prototypes, or visualization systems.
 The fifth step is evaluative, to compare different artifacts in order to justify decisions and record that reasoning down for later use.
-We presented these five steps to students using design worksheets, like in {@fig:worksheets}.
+We presented these five steps to students using design worksheets, like in [@fig:worksheets].
 ](){#tab:steps}